aquantumreality/Inter-IIT-CloudPhysician/README.md

 ### Vital Extraction (YOLOv5)

 Post usage of our novel monitor segmentation model, yolov5 was leveraged to detect bounding boxes around the vitals.
 We took around 200 images from the unlabelled and 300 images from the classification dataset, manually annotated them using Roboflow and augmented those 500 images to get a dataset of 1200 images and trained YOLOv5 on this dataset.
-Owing to different color characteristics in different monitor types, we used other features such as the presence of the
+Owing to different color characteristics in different monitor types, we used other features such as the presence of the indicators like **HR**, **RR**, **SPO<sub>2</2>**, etc. that were common across all monitors to improve the robustness and accuracy of our model.

 ### OCR related work (PaddleOCR)